AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-xml-parsing.md

 1. Search for and select the *com.adobe.fmdita.publishworkflow.PublishWorkflowConfigurationService* bundle.

-1. Configure the following settings as per your requirement:
+1. Configure the following settings according to your requirements:

     * **Apply XML Parser Total Entity Size Limit** (`dxml.publish.xml.apply.total.entity.size.limit`): By default, this setting is disabled.
     * **XML Parser Total Entity Size Limit** (`dxml.publish.xml.total.entity.size.limit`): By default, this value is set to `50000000` characters.
 This setting takes effect only when the **Apply XML Parser Total Entity Size Limit** setting is enabled.